DanielleQuinn/RBarMUN/index.md

 *Resources:*

 This live-coding tutorial will go through the basics of plotting with {ggplot2}.
 You will learn how to visualize your data in R and make publication-quality graphics!

-To get the most out of the tutorial, please come with a **charged** computer!

-Feel free to stick around after the tutorial for a co-working session with your R friends!

-## Past Events

 ### Co-Working Session
 *October 7, 2019*